tyla homepage

 Thames Valley Police has provided a statement (Davidoff Studios/Getty Images)

 The father-of-two has also been accused of sharing sensitive information with the paedophile - who took his own life in 2019 - while serving as the UK’s trade envoy.
-It is this accusation that Andrew has been arrested over

-According to the Institute For Government, misconduct in public office describes an offence in abuse or neglect of power or responsibilities by someone holding public office.
+According to the Institute for Government, misconduct in public office describes an offence in abuse or neglect of power or responsibilities by someone holding public office.

 This applies to individuals in both government or public sector roles, examples including elected officials, civil servants, the police and judiciary, as well as working members of the Royal Family.
 It's an offence that carries a maximum sentence of life imprisonment in the most severe cases.